Execution Models

 Direct CPU tensor operations and eager CPU operations run immediately.
 A call enters the CPU backend, the CPU work completes, and the returned value is host-readable.

 This is the easiest model for debugging and for ordinary numeric code without autodiff.
 Use TypedTensor<T, R> or Tensor when no gradient state is needed.
 TypedTensor<T, R> carries the scalar type in Rust; Tensor stores dtype at runtime.
-Use EagerTensor when you want immediate forward execution through an EagerRuntime, and make tensors tracked when you want PyTorch-style backward() on scalar losses.
+Use EagerTensor when you want immediate forward execution through an EagerRuntime.
+Make tensors tracked for PyTorch-style backward() on scalar losses, or call the runtime functional APIs (grad, vjp, jvp) when the derivative should be returned as another eager tensor.

 Eager GPU